Nutritionist Kelly LeVeque’s Fab Four to Get in Shape

 Her latest book, “Body Love Every Day” (William Morrow, December 2019), the second in the “Body Love” series, expands on her “Fab Four” approach to eating, which involves making sure that you have enough protein, fat, fiber and greens on your plate at each meal to balance your blood sugar and hormones and keep you feeling full.

-Many of LeVeque’s clients come to her with a very rigid approach to food.
+Many clients come to Kelly LeVeque with a very rigid approach to food.
 If they don’t follow a diet plan to the letter, they feel like a failure and then swing to a binge before attempting to correct with a too-restrictive cleanse.

 LeVeque heads off that guilt and shame spiral by having her clients focus on what the next positive step might be for their body that day, whether it’s a workout, a green smoothie or simply defrosting some veggies to eat with dinner.